kevball2/technicalpandadotcom/content/post/user-defined-types-in-action/index.md

  | standardDTU400 | standardDTU800 | standardDTU1600 | standardDTU3000
 ```

-Each of these Sku's can have different capacities based on the tier such as max DTU and Max Database Storage.
-To assist consumers of our template, we took the approach of providing relevant information for each sku as part of our User Defined Types.
-Here is the **standardDTU10** type:
+Each sku has different capacities such as DTU ([Database Transaction Unit](https://learn.microsoft.com/en-us/azure/azure-sql/database/service-tiers-dtu?view=azuresql#database-transaction-units-dtus)) and potential database sizes.
+Below is one of the sku types used in the `standardDtuType`:

 ``` Bicep
 type standardDTU10 = {
   @description('database transaction unit (DTU)')